 - 3 tablespoons heavy cream

-- Whisk together the flour, cocoa, and salt.
+- Whisk the flour, cocoa, and salt in a medium bowl or measuring cup.
 Set aside.

 - In the bowl of an electric mixer, cream together the butter and sugar using the paddle attachment.
 This should take 2 minutes on medium speed.

 - Add the egg yolk, milk, and vanilla.
 Slowly stir in the dry ingredients.